 The cascade model is used as the basis for the target percentages of women.
 The goal is for the university as a whole and the schools to have a doctorate ratio of 1 by 2025 and/or by 2030 at the latest.
-This would make the percentage of women receiving doctorates equivalent to the percentage of women graduates (refer to table 3).
+This would make the percentage of women studying for a doctorate equivalent to the percentage of women graduates (refer to table 3).